pedrocerrano/CoinBrowser/index.md

 ### Complete the Fetch Function
 Within the `fetchCoins` function we have a few goals.
 1. First, we need to decide what we want the `fetch` function to complete with.
-Because this function will be responsible for hitting an `API Endpoint`, we know it will need a completion handler.
+Because this function will be responsible for hitting an `API Endpoint` we know it will need a completion handler.
-2. Then, we need to piece together our URL.
+2. Then we need to piece together our URL.
 3. Once we have a `finalURL` we will pass that into the `dataTask(with: _, completion: )` function.
 This will `complete` with a `response` and either an `error` or `data`.
 4. If we are successful in retrieving data from the `dataTask` we will then need to decode that `data` into our objects.
 5. Once we have our objects we can add them to the `source` of truth.